rajtslegr/sm-fairplay/README.md

 1. Click the "Upload XLSX File" button to upload a file containing player statistics.
 2. Select players for team formation from the list of uploaded players.
 3. Optionally, add new players using the "Add New Player" input field and button.
-4. Click "Generate Teams" to create two balanced teams.
+4. Click "Generate Teams" to create two optimally balanced teams.
 5. View the generated teams and their player statistics.

+## Team Generation Algorithm

+The application uses an advanced dynamic programming algorithm to create balanced teams:

+1. Players are initially sorted by their calculated scores
+2. The algorithm optimizes team assignments to minimize score differences
+3. Teams are kept within one player size difference
+4. Score calculation considers:
+   - Goals per match (weight: 6)
+   - Assists per match (weight: 4)
+   - Points per match (weight: 1)

+This approach ensures the most balanced possible teams while maintaining computational efficiency.

 ## Running Tests